Benchopt: Reproducible, efficient and collaborative optimization benchmarks: The Benchopt library

 For each \texttt{Dataset} and \texttt{Solver}, and for each set of parameters, \Benchopt{} retrieves a sequence $\{\theta^t\}_t$ and evaluates the metrics defined in the \texttt{Objective} for each $\theta^t$.
 To ensure fair evaluation, the computation of these metrics is done off-line.
 The metrics are gathered in a \texttt{CSV} file that can be used to display the benchmark results, either locally or as \texttt{HTML} files published on a website that reference the benchmarks run with \Benchopt{}.
 This workflow is described in \autoref{fig:benchopt_visual_summary}.

 This modular and standardized organization for benchmarks empowers the optimization community by making numerical experiments easily reproducible, shareable, flexible and extendable.
 The benchmark can be shared as a git repository or a folder containing the different definitions for the \texttt{Objective}, \texttt{Datasets} and \texttt{Solvers} and it can be run with the \Benchopt{} CLI, hence becoming a convenient reference for future comparisons.
-This also ensures fair evaluation of baselines in follow-up experiments, as implementations validated by the community are available.
+This ensures fair evaluation of baselines in follow-up experiments, as implementations validated by the community are available. \rebuttal{ Moreover, benchmarks can be extended easily as one can add a \texttt{Dataset} or a \texttt{Solver} to the comparison by adding a single file.
+Finally, by supporting multiple metrics -- \eg{} training and testing losses, error on parameter estimates, sparsity of the estimate -- the \texttt{Objective} class offers the flexibility to define the concurrent evaluation, which can be extended to track extra metrics on a per benchmark basis, depending on the problem at hand. }

-Finally, by supporting multiple metrics the \texttt{Objective} class limits the risk of mismatch in the evaluation.
-Moreover, benchmarks can be run in parallel with checkpointing of the results, enabling large scale evaluations on many CPU or GPU nodes.
-Benchmark results are automatically exported as interactive visualizations, helping with the exploration of the many different settings.
+\rebuttal{ As one of the goal of \Benchopt{} is to make benchmarks as simple as possible, it also provides a set of features to make them easy to develop and run.} \Benchopt{} is written in \Python{}, but \texttt{Solvers} run with implementations in different languages (\eg \texttt{R} and \texttt{Julia}, as in \autoref{sec:lasso}) and frameworks (\eg \PyTorch{} and \TensorFlow{}, as in \autoref{sec:resnet18}).
+Moreover, benchmarks can be run in parallel with checkpointing of the results, enabling large scale evaluations on many CPU or GPU nodes. \rebuttal{ \Benchopt{} also makes it possible to run solvers with many different hyperparameters' values , allowing to assess their sensitivity on the method performance. } Benchmark results are also automatically exported as interactive visualizations, helping with the exploration of the many different settings.

-\myparagraph{Benchmarks} All presented benchmarks are run on 10 cores of an Intel Xeon Gold 6248 CPUs @ 2.50GHz and NVIDIA V100 GPUs (16GB).
-The results' interactive plots and data are available at \url{https://benchopt.github.io/results/preprint_results.html}.
+\myparagraph{Benchmarks} All presented benchmarks are run on 10 cores of an Intel Xeon Gold 6248 CPUs @ 2.50GHz and NVIDIA V100 GPUs (16GB). \repo{The results' interactive plots and data are available at \url{https://benchopt.github.io/results/preprint_results.html}.}